-Our first trip to Indochina took us to Vietnam, Cambodia and briefly to Laos.
+Our first trip which started us on the path to discovering Asia was to Vietnam, Cambodia and briefly to Laos.
 It was wonderful.
 There were so many highlights and so many moments of such poignancy.
 From a Cambodian man explaining with quiet dignity his story of survival amidst the horrors that his family and his country had been engulfed in, through to finding ourselves being served a feast as guests of honour in a tiny remote Vietnamese village deep in the jungles of the Mekong delta, we returned to London reeling.

 And then came our holiday to Laos.
 A country that was no more simply a name on a map, but a country that we explored from north to south.
 We spent 2 days going down the Mekong in an experience that will live inside us forever.
 We visited tribal villages that were timeless.
 Roamed the streets of Vientiane and Luang Prabang in complete security.
 We saw sights of the natural world that literally were so extraordinary they took your breath away.
 We visited the Plain of Jars where, amidst the obscene craters left by enormous bombing, the timeless mystery of the jars lives on.
 We ended with a few days in the deep south of Laos staying by the banks of the Mekong, waking to the glorious sunrise over the river.
 Laos was an enticing dream in our minds before going; now it is a real place that exerts an almost irresistible pull on us to return.

-You can go to Asia because there is so much to see, there is so much to do and all these reasons.
+Discovering Asia is easy because there is so much to see, there is so much to do and all these reasons.
 But for Steph and I, the real reason to go to Asia has been that by doing so we have become changed.
 We have become more than we ever imagined we were or could be.
 We have both become humbler and more thankful.
 More appreciative of what really matters.
 Kneeling on the pavement at dawn as a phalanx of Buddhist monks chant prayers for you tends to strip away the nonsense that can so clutter the mind.